orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 1. How to setup an M.2 drive on NVIDIA Jetson
 2. How to setup ZED camera python bindings
-3. How to setup ZED camera realtime 3D point cloud processing on NVIDIA Jetson
+3. How to setup ZED camera realtime 3D point cloud processing on NVIDIA Jetson (WIP)
 4. How to setup CUDA accelerated YOLOv8 on NVIDIA Jetson
 5. How to prototype using the NVIDIA Generative AI on NVIDIA Jetson
 6. How to create a custom YOLOv8 dataset and model using Generative AI models on NVIDIA Jetson